Readers’ Question: Why does the cost of living keep rising?

 Central banks feel that a moderate rate of inflation is consistent with a steady rate of economic growth.

 For various reasons, a zero inflation rate could create problems – especially if people are used to moderate inflation.
 See costs of low inflation and deflation.

 The important thing is – are incomes rising faster than prices and the cost of living?
-If your cost of living rises at 2%, but average incomes are rising at 5% a year, then you’re real income is increasing by 3% – you are better off, despite the increased cost of living.
+If your cost of living rises at 2%, but average incomes are rising at 5% a year, then your real income is increasing by 3% – you are better off, despite the increased cost of living.